Signed in as:

 The Problem

 Communication in the workplace is the process of exchanging information and ideas, both verbal and non-verbal between one person/group and another person/group within that organisation.
-The simplicity of its meaning would suggest it would be a front running strategy for any business to master.
+The simplicity of its meaning would suggest it would be a front-running strategy for any business to master.
 The realism is, however, that internal communications between divisions and staff hierarchy have become a lower priority than it should be.

 Any time one party misunderstands or misconstrues the words or actions of another, it has the potential to create conflict.
 Poor communication in the workplace is leading to poor performance, lack of teamwork, low morale and reduced profits based on misguided information.